Anisotropic spectral cut-off estimation under multiplicative measurement errors

 The paper is organized as follows.
-In Section \ref{mt} we define the Mellin transform for multivariate random variables and collect several of its properties.
-We explain our general estimation strategy by first introducing and analyzing an estimator for a large class of error densities.
-The estimator relies on an inversion of the Mellin transform which we stabilize using a spectral cut-off.
-For a more sophisticated analysis of the risk, we introduce a noise assumption and show upper and lower bound for the weighted $\LpA$-risk of our estimator over the \textit{Mellin-Sobolev spaces}.
-In Section \ref{dd} we propose a data-driven method for the choice of the cut-off parameter only depending on the sample $Y_1,\dots, Y_n$ based on a Lepski-method.
-Finally, results of a simulation study are reported in Section \ref{si} which visualize the reasonable finite sample performance of our estimators.
-The proof of Section \ref{mt} and Section \ref{dd} are postponed to the Appendix.
+In Section \ref{mt} we begin with an introduction of the Mellin transform for multivariate random variables including several properties which are commonly used throughout this paper.
+Based on the observations $\bm Y_1, \dots, \bm Y_n$, we then introduce the spectral cut-off estimator of the density $f$ and analyse its properties for a large class of error densities.
+Furthermore, we study the global behavior of the proposed estimator over the Mellin-Sobolev spaces for smooth error density.
+Here, we show upper and lower bounds for the weighted $\LpA$-risk of our estimator implying its minimax-optimality.
+In Section \ref{dd} we propose a data-driven method for the choice of the cut-off parameter only depending on the sample $\bm Y_1,\dots, \bm Y_n$ based on a model selection.
+Finally, results of a simulation study are reported in section \ref{si} which visualize the reasonable finite sample performance of our estimators.
+Proofs of theorems of Section \ref{mt} and Section \ref{dd} are postponed to the Appendix.